Latham is one of the world's largest law firms, a bona fide

 Topping the Charts

-Lawyer's 2013 Corporate Scorecard.
-The firm's stellar results
+Scorecard.
+The firm's stellar results include four No. 1 rankings

-included four #1 rankings in the areas of mergers and acquisitions,
+in the areas of mergers and acquisitions and both U.S. and non-U.S.

 Project Finance Powerhouse